Day Of Mourning In Finland After School Shooting Death - UrduPoint

 Day Of Mourning In Finland After School Shooting Death

-Helsinki, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) Finland will fly its flags at half-mast on Wednesday to mark the country's mourning after a 12-year-old opened fire at a school, killing one classmate and seriously injuring two others.
+Helsinki, (APP - UrduPoint / Pakistan Point News - 3rd Apr, 2024) Flags in Finland flew at half-mast on Wednesday as the country mourned the killing of a 12-year-old by a classmate who opened fire and seriously injured two others.

-All public buildings and institutions will lower their flags from 8:00 am (05:00 GMT), the Interior Ministry said on its website.
+On Tuesday morning, a 12-year-old Finnish boy opened fire at his school in Vantaa, Finland's fourth-largest city.

-On Tuesday morning, a 12-year-old boy opened fire at his school in Vantaa, Finland's fourth-largest city.
+The school, which has around 90 staff and 800 pupils aged seven to 15, remained open on Wednesday but the pupils will have a shorter day than usual, Deputy Mayor of Vantaa Katri Kalske told AFP.

-The school has around 90 staff and 800 pupils aged seven to 15.
+Kalske said extensive support would be available to pupils and staff during the day, and that the shooting will be discussed in all schools in the city in an "age-appropriate manner".

-According to the Finnish tv channel MTV Uutiset, the boy wore a mask and noise-cancelling headphones while carrying out the shooting.
+According to Finnish broadcaster MTV Uutiset, the boy wore a mask and noise-cancelling headphones when he carried out the shooting.

-The child who was killed, also aged 12, died at the scene, and the suspect had already fled the school by the time police arrived.
+The child who was killed, a Finnish boy also aged 12, died at the scene, and the suspect had already fled the school by the time police arrived.

 The suspect, who was carrying a gun, was arrested in a "calm manner" within an hour of the shooting and admitted to being the shooter in a preliminary interrogation.

-"The police are investigating, among other things, the motive for the act and the reasons for the incident," Detective Chief Inspector Marko Sarkka, who is leading the investigation, said in a statement on Tuesday.
+Police said they were looking to establish a motive for the crime, as well as conducting hearings and technical examinations of the crime scene on Wednesday.

-Sarkka added that the boy would not be incarcerated as he is under 15 years old and so cannot be held criminally responsible.
+"The police have a preliminary idea of the motive, but for investigative reasons it cannot yet be confirmed," the police said in a statement Wednesday morning, adding that the suspect had admitted to the crime on Tuesday.

-Police also said a technical investigation of the crime scene had begun at the school, which would continue on Wednesday.
+According to the police, the weapon seized when the suspect was arrested was a "revolver-like handgun", believed to belong to one of his close relatives.

-Prime Minister Petteri Orpo said in a statement that the incident was "deeply upsetting", adding that his thoughts were with the victims, their parents, other pupils and teachers.
+Prime Minister Petteri Orpo said Tuesday that the incident was "deeply upsetting", adding that his thoughts were with the victims, their parents, other pupils and teachers.

 "In the coming days, we must be present for the children and young people, offer them words of comfort and show them that we care about them," he said in a statement.